GoogleCloudPlatform/cloud-trace-java-instrumentation/jdbc/README.md

 [![Build Status][travis-image]][travis-url] [![Maven
 Central][maven-image]][maven-url]

+## Google is no longer actively updating this repository, and we recommend that developers use OpenCensus to send data to Stackdriver Trace.
+These libraries will continue to work for existing projects.

 *Google Cloud Trace for JDBC* is a custom [JDBC](http://www.oracle.com/technetwork/java/overview-141217.html) driver which intercepts calls to the actual JDBC driver (e.g. [Cloud